faltz17/faltz17/README.md

-- 👋 Hi, I’m mayara
+- sou mayara do 1b
-- 👀 I’m interested in  em terminar meus estudos

 -
-- 📫 How to reach me ...
+- 📫

 <!---
 faltz17/faltz17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.